 On January 18, 2022, Senator Derek Stanford was appointed as the newest Ex-Officio for the WHRC.
 Senator Stanford replaces Steve Hobbs, who was earlier appointed as Secretary of State.

 Senator Stanford serves the 1st Legislative District which encompasses Bothell and areas north.
 He previously served as a Representative where he was the Chair of the Commerce and Gaming Committee.
 Currently in his role as Senator he is the Vice Chair for the Labor, Commerce and Tribal Affairs Committee as well as serving on other committees.
 The WHRC welcomes Senator Stanford to the industry and looks forward to working with him on all issues surrounding horse racing.
-WHRC Declines HISA fee assessmentAt the regularly scheduled meeting of the Washington Horse Racing Commission on November 9, 2023, the WHRC commissioners unanimously voted to decline to collect and submit fees to the newly created Horseracing Integrity and Safety Authority, (HISA).
+WHRC Votes on HISA fee assessmentAt the regularly scheduled meeting of the Washington Horse Racing Commission on November 8, 2024, the WHRC commissioners unanimously voted to submit fees to the created Horseracing Integrity and Safety Authority, (HISA) pending a signed agreement outlining the fees and credits along with the duties required.
 The Authority was created by the U.S. Congress in December of 2020 and was given the task of creating safety and medication standards for all pari-mutuel jurisdictions participating in inter-state simulcasting.
-Items that were considered by the commission included the lack of transparency and inability of the WHRC to ask for an audit of the Authority's budget, the use of public funds and the WHRC's statutory authority to both assess and collect fees for a non-governmental agency.

 |